These Red Velvet Cupcakes are soft, light, moist, and topped with an easy cream cheese frosting. Perfect for any occasion!

 - Evenly distribute the batter between all 16 cupcake liners in the prepared muffin pans, only filling each one about halfway full.

-- Bake in separate batches at 350°F (177°C) for 15-18 minutes or until the tops of the cupcakes spring back when lightly touched and a toothpick inserted into the center comes out clean.
+- Bake for 15 to 18 minutes or until the tops of the cupcakes spring back when lightly touched and a toothpick inserted into the center comes out clean.

 - Carefully remove the cupcakes from the pan and transfer to a wire rack to cool completely.